adaptingadapting/holbertonschool-binary_trees/README.md

 task 9 thing aobut nine is that you have to check whetehr the last one is a leaf or not before recursing into it, id say thats the only hard part, you come up with this solution of height 1 and 2 i think out of nescessity pretty quickly. it reminds me of the excercise in recursive functions we did where we had to return the lenght of a string, so i drew inspiration from that one from the start

 task 10 i got quite quickly of course considering its very very similar to the last one and it has a similar idea of returning 0 before the end beacuase the last one will be root

+task 11 i tried taking from task 10 and the other ones and i did but now i realize i couldve done it without the variable declaration. too bad. still, i dont think that was i did is a terrorist move. its fine and its understandable